-To reduce traffic congestion and improve public transport late at night to and from Kings Cross a transport-only zone was trialled on a section of Bayswater Road from Darlinghurst Road to Ward Avenue, in Potts Point from 9pm to 6am on 3 consecutive Saturday nights:
+To reduce traffic congestion and improve public transport late at night to and from Kings Cross a transport-only zone was trialled on a section of Bayswater Road from Darlinghurst Road to Ward Avenue, in Potts Point from 9pm to 6am on 3 consecutive Saturday nights in 2014:

 - 22 March